itsakphyo/itsakphyo-bot/README-GCP.md

 # Google Cloud Platform Deployment Guide

-This guide will help you deploy your Telegram bot to Google Cloud Platform without requiring a domain.
+This guide will help you deploy your Telegram bot to Google Cloud Platform for **24/7 availability** without requiring a domain.

+> **Note**: This configuration ensures your bot stays online 24/7 with `min-instances=1` to avoid cold starts and maintain instant webhook response times.

 ## Prerequisites